Sudeley Castle: Richard III

 Ralph, now out of favour as a supporter of the Lancastrian cause, was in 1469 compelled to sell Sudeley and six other manors to the crown.
-King Edward IV bestowed Sudeley upon his brother, Richard, Duke of Gloucester, who used it as a military base before the Battle of Tewkesbury in 1471.
+Edward IV bestowed Sudeley upon his brother, Richard, Duke of Gloucester, who used it as a military base before the Battle of Tewkesbury in 1471.

 In 1478, Richard swapped Sudeley for Richmond Castle, before re-inheriting it when he acceded to the throne in 1483, when he seems to have visited both Sudeley and Kenilworth Castle on a Royal Progress.

 Richard is credited with having built the large banqueting hall at Sudeley.
 This "Great Hall" was built in the latest fashions of its time, with a ground floor hall being used for meeting guests and feasting, and the upper great hall being kept specially for the king and his special guest's use, with his own bedchambers being connected to this room.
 When approached from the outside, the edges of the hall's oriel windows are decorated with what is presumed to be the White Rose of York.

 The banqueting hall now lies in partial ruins, and has been redesigned as a garden, with roses and ivy climbing the walls.
-In 2018, conservators were working to stabilize the ruin.
+In 2018, conservators were working to stabilise the ruin.

 After the death of Richard at the Battle of Bosworth in 1485, Sudeley, as property of the crown, transferred to King Henry VII, who in turn presented it to his uncle Jasper Tudor.

 Catherine Parr

-During his reign, King Henry VIII only stayed at Sudeley once, on his 1535 Royal Progress with Queen Anne Boleyn.
+During his reign, King Henry VIII only stayed at Sudeley once, on his 1535 Royal Progress with Anne Boleyn.
 In the months leading up to Henry's visit to Sudeley, he started to enact the Dissolution of the Monasteries, executing Bishop John Fisher and Sir Thomas More.
 Moreover, it was while he was at Sudeley that Pope Paul III and Holy Roman Emperor Ferdinand I started discussing his excommunication and removal.

 The death of Henry and the accession of King Edward VI led way for the rise of Edward and Thomas Seymour.
 Henry's will had an "unfulfilled gifts" clause that allowed for his executors to award themselves new lands and titles, which led to Edward being declared Lord Protector of the Realm, and making his brother Baron Seymour of Sudeley.

-A few months after this, Thomas secretly married Henry's widow and final wife, Queen Catherine Parr without the permission of the king, causing a minor scandal.
+A few months after this, Thomas secretly married Henry's widow and final wife, Catherine Parr, without the permission of the king, causing a minor scandal.

 In 1548, Catherine, now pregnant, moved with her husband to Sudeley Castle, taking a considerable retinue: 120 Yeomen of the Guard and Gentlemen of the Household, plus her ladies-in-waiting.
 Prior to her arrival, Seymour had spent "vast amounts of money on the Castle, to fit it for a Queen".
 The castle was specially prepared for this move, and descriptions still exist of what Catherine's bedchamber looked like.
 During Parr's tenure, one of her attendants was Lady Jane Grey, Thomas Seymour's ward, who would be queen for nine days in 1553.